Green IT In Big Data

 The environmental benefits of Green IT in big data are profound:

-3. Conservation of Resources: Optimized data processing and storage reduce the demand for raw materials used in hardware manufacturing.
+- Conservation of Resources: Optimized data storage and processing reduce the demand for raw materials and energy.

 Implementing green it in your organization